Menu

 Owned By: Town of Hanover

-This park features baseball and soccer/lacrosse fields, as well as a basketball court.
-There are also links to the 3-mile Hanover Senior Center / Nava-Stasiluk Conservation Area / Tindale Bog trail network.
-A bridge that crosses Torrey Brook is right behind the park.
+Ceurvels Park, also known as the Myrtle Street Fields in Hanover, features baseball and soccer/lacrosse fields, as well as a basketball court.
+There are links to the 3-mile Hanover Senior Center / Nava-Stasiluk Conservation Area / Tindale Bog trail network.
+Right behind the park is a bridge that crosses Torrey Brook.

 Features

 E. Y. Perry — a businessman, Justice of the Peace, and abolitionist — operated a large tack factory in South Hanover, and was largely responsible for the creation of the railway.
 He also owned a general store (now Myette’s) and constructed the building in South Hanover that for many years housed a series of a shoe factories – Goodrich, Cochran, and Shanley — and part of the Clapp Rubber Company.
 The railway facilitated the transport of materials and finished products to and from these and other businesses, and also offered passenger service.
-Amusingly, in its latter years, when the businesses along its route had shut down, it continued to carried passengers, . . . but only by self-propelled cars!
 The Old Colony Railroad absorbed the Hanover Branch in 1887.
 In 1893, the New York, New Haven and Hartford Railroad took over the lease.
 Railroad service had dwindled significantly by the 1930s.

 Also of note, from about 1929 to 1958, this section of Hanover was home to a small commercial airport, East Coast Airways.
 Established by W. Melvin Clark, an airplane enthusiast who lived on Winter Street, the airport was situated in the triangle between Winter, Center and Myrtle Streets, and was known colloquially as Clark’s Airport.
 Two hills were leveled and numerous trees and stones were removed to accommodate construction.
 During World War II, the airport land served as a storage area for magnesium powder and other products used by the National Fireworks nearby.
 (Source: Barbara Barker’s “Focus on History.”)